helpimaghost/VOIDBREAKER-VR/README.md

     Once the game has loaded, Inject UEVR- this will take a few seconds to complete.

-    Recenter the game when in your playspace- Standing is recommended!!
+    Recenter the game when in your playspace- Standing is highly recommended!!

     If the Right Controller is not moving the crosshair, press and release Right Grip.
-If Right Stick movement is opening the map, try restarting the game.
+If Right Stick movement is opening the map, try pressing different controls until it clears, or try restarting the game.

 Controls